zhan0901/mtm6201-final/README.md

 - Icons from Bootstrap Icons library
 - Fonts: System default fonts used

-## Setup Instructions

-1. Clone the repository
-2. Open `index.html` in your browser
-3. No additional setup required as the site uses CDN links for dependencies

 ## Future Improvements

 - Add image gallery functionality